jokijen/algolabra/documents/IMPLEMENTATION.md

 - Assist in solving git issues and understanding programming error notifications
 - Perform translations for docs I initially wrote in Finnish
 - Generate versatile (valid and invalid) test inputs for development purposes
+- Assistance with syntax when using monkeypatch for E2E-testing

 ## Sources